The State of AI Agent Hosting in 2026

 - Coordinated deployment and scaling

 Stateless agents are increasingly seen as insufficient.
-Users expect agents to remember past conversations, learn preferences, and improve over time.
-Vector memory and key-value stores are becoming standard features, not premium add-ons.
+Users expect agents to remember prior conversations, learn preferences, and improve over time.
+Vector stores and key-value stores are becoming standard features, not premium add-ons.

 - SOC 2 compliance for agent hosting providers